jripke74/fs-hotel-feedback-form/README.md

 Inside your head element, nest a meta element with the charset attribute set to the value "UTF-8".

 Below that meta element, add a title element.
 The title element's text should be Hotel Feedback Form.

+Step 3
+To prepare to create some actual content, add a body element below the head element.